hit9/bitproto/docs/index.rst

 Introduction
 ------------

-Bitproto is a lightweight, easy-to-use and production-proven bit level data interchange data format for serializing data structures.
+Bitproto is a fast, lightweight and easy-to-use bit level data interchange data format for serializing data structures.

 The protocol describing syntax looks like the great